-Liberal Studies: Certification and non-certification Early Childhood/Special Education (BA), Liberal Studies: Elementary/Special Education (BA), Physical Education (BS), Music Education (BM), English Education (BA), Secondary Education Minor.
+Liberal Studies: Certification and non-certification Early Childhood/Special Education (BA), Liberal Studies: Elementary/Special Education (BA), Physical Education (BS), Mathematics (BA and BS), Music Education (BM), English Education (BA), Secondary Education Minor.

-The degree programs lead to teacher certification and are accredited by the NAD and MSDE.
-Currently, Elementary Education/Special Education and Early Childhood/Special Education programs are listed “low-performing” until October 2017.
-These programs are also offered through the School of Graduate and Professional Studies and address the needs of Paraprofessional Educators desiring to earn a Bachelors degree in preparation to enter their own classrooms for fulltime practice.
+The degree programs that lead to teacher certification are only available through the School of Graduate and Professional Studies and address the needs of Paraprofessional Educators desiring to earn a Bachelors degree in preparation to enter their own classrooms for fulltime practice.
 For further information, please see the School of Graduate and Professional Studies section of the Bulletin.

-Read the Department of Education section in the Academic bulletin.
+Read the Department of Education section in the Academic bulletin, pages 141-150.